 Now that we've set up some loose definitions for what ultralight means and why you might want to go ultralight, we're ready to dive into the different types of ultralight tent shelters and which one will best meet your needs.
 However, first, we need to ask the important question of whether or not you hike with trekking poles?
 Most of the models we tested in this review require trekking poles for set-up (or require the purchase of additional dedicated poles).
 The exception to this statement are the three double-wall, dedicated-pole tents that we tested.
 Here, we talk a bit about the different types of poles available and their pros and cons before continuing on to shelter choice.

 Our observations show many backpackers use trekking poles these days.
-And we feel confident saying a large majority of thru-hikers and long distance backpackers are using trekking poles.
-Trekking poles not only aid your balance in rough terrain, but also let you transfer some of the effort to your upper body, saving a bit of wear and tear on your lower body.
+And we feel confident saying a vast majority of thru-hikers and long distance backpackers are using trekking poles.
+Trekking poles not only aid your balance in rough terrain but also let you transfer some of the effort to your upper body, saving a bit of wear and tear on your lower body.
 You have several options for types of trekking poles.
-Race-style fixed length poles are the lightest, but aren't appropriate for setting up most shelters.
+Race-style fixed length poles are the lightest but aren't appropriate for setting up most shelters.
 Adjustable length poles are necessary for shelter set up flexibility.
 Most top quality poles are three-piece, and these are the best option.
-Two-piece adjustable poles can work as well, they just don't get as short.
+Two-piece adjustable poles can work as well; they just don't get as short.
 You can find our favorites in our review of the Best Trekking Poles.

 When hiking with trekking poles, it is compelling from a weight savings standpoint to use them for shelter supports when you camp.
 A few experienced backpackers prefer a dedicated-pole ultralight tent even though they hike with trekking poles, but if you really want to get ultralight, choose a shelter supported by your poles.
-One important consideration — if you "basecamp" in the backcountry, camping in the same place for a few days, and head out on hikes or climbs from camp, you'll probably want your poles free during the day.
+One crucial consideration — if you "basecamp" in the backcountry, camping in the same place for a few days, and head out on hikes or climbs from camp, you'll probably want your poles free during the day.
 Two folks can leave a pair of poles set up in their shelter, and hike with one each of the other set, but most folks who "basecamp" for a few days prefer a dedicated-pole tent.

 Safety & Shelter Choice

-Rain, wind, condensation, wet ground, and bugs; traditional dedicated-pole, double-wall ultralight tents will protect you from all these elements.
+Rain, wind, condensation, wet ground, and bugs; traditional dedicated-pole, double-wall ultralight tents will protect you from, all these elements.
 On the other hand, other shelter choices like tarps, tarp tents, and pyramids may not offer you all the protections you may need.
-In this section we will outline how these four types of shelters differ not only in form, but also in the amount of protection they provide, their best uses, and the skill level required.
+In this section, we will outline how these four types of shelters differ not only in form, but also in the amount of protection they provide, their best uses, and the skill level required.

-As you read through this section, we strongly encourage you to be honest with yourself regarding your skill level and to be realistic about the amount of protection you will need to keep yourself safe.
+As you read through this section, we strongly encourage you to be honest with yourself regarding your skill level, and to be realistic about the amount of protection you will need to keep yourself safe.
 Ultimately, a shelter's job is to protect you as you explore the backcountry, and all of these ultralight tents will do that if you choose one that is right for you.
 Below, we begin with double-wall tents (which provide all of the traditional protections) and finish with tarps (which are the lightest and require the use of additional modular components to fulfill traditional protections when you deem necessary).